-The master of science in applied cognition and neuroscience degree program incorporates methodologies from such diverse fields as psychology, neuroscience and computer science.
-Students in the program may choose to specialize in one or more of the following areas: cognition and neuroscience, computational modeling/intelligent systems, human computer interaction and neurological diagnosis and monitoring.
+The Master of Science in Applied Cognition and Neuroscience (ACN) degree program incorporates methodologies from such diverse fields as psychology, neuroscience and computer science.
+Students in the ACN program may choose to specialize in one or more of the following areas: cognition and neuroscience, computational modeling/intelligent systems, human computer interaction and neurological diagnosis and monitoring.

 School: School of Behavioral and Brain Sciences